AguaClara/aide_draw-DEPRECATED/README.md

 ## Run a Test

-1. Open the template(s) you'd like to parametrize in Fusion from the tests/templates folder within the AIDE add-in folder.
+1. Open the template(s) you'd like to draw in Fusion from the tests/templates folder within the AIDE add-in folder.
 To do this, you'll need to select 'New Design From File' above the model workspace in the new File drop down, and select the f3d associated with the test you want to perform.